capitaloneguide/capitalone/index.rst

 Overview
 --------

-Activate your new Capital One card quickly using the **official** online portal, the Capital One Mobile app, or the phone number on your card’s sticker.
+Visit capitalone.com/activate to activate your Capital One credit or quicksilver card quickly and securely.
+Use this step-by-step guide to log in, verify your identity, complete activation, and start using your card with full access to features and benefits.

 Before You Start
 ----------------